Great Railroad Strike of 1877: New York

-There were strike actions also further north in Albany, Syracuse and Buffalo, New York on other railroad lines.
+There were further strike actions to the north in Albany, Syracuse and Buffalo, New York, on other railroad lines.
 On July 25, 1877, workers gathered on Van Woert Street Rail Crossing in Albany, New York.
 The workers waited for a train arrival then proceeded to barrage the train with projectiles.
-The arrival of militiamen caused the crowd to rouse and throw their projectiles at the militia.
+The arrival of militiamen caused the crowd to rouse and throw the projectiles at the militia.
 A second night proceeded of attacks on the rail line.
-After the second night the mayor rescinded the militia and ordered local police to protect the rail.
-Workers in the cities in industries other than railroads still attacked them because of how they cut through the cities and dominated city life.
+After the second night, the mayor rescinded the militia and ordered local police to protect the rail.
+Workers in industries other than railroads still attacked them because the rails cut through the cities and dominated city life.
 Their resentment of the railroads' economic power was expressed in physical attacks against them at a time when many workers' wages were lowered.
 Protestors "included cross-class elements from other work sites, small businesses, and commercial establishments.
 Some protestors acted out of solidarity with the strikers, but many more vented militant displeasure against dangerous railroad traffic that crisscrossed urban centers in that area."

 Pennsylvania

 Pittsburgh

-Pittsburgh, Pennsylvania became the site of the worst violence of related strikes.
-Thomas Alexander Scott of the Pennsylvania Railroad, described as one of the first robber barons, suggested that the strikers should be given "a rifle diet for a few days and see how they like that kind of bread."
-As in some other cities and towns, local law enforcement officers such as sheriffs, deputies and police refused to fire on the strikers.
+Pittsburgh, Pennsylvania, became the site of the worst violence of the related strikes.
+Thomas Alexander Scott of the Pennsylvania Railroad, described as one of the first robber barons, suggested that the strikers should be given "a rifle diet for a few days and see how they like that kind of bread".
+As in some other cities and towns, local law enforcement officers, such as sheriffs, deputies and police, refused to fire on the strikers.
 Several Pennsylvania National Guard units were ordered into service by Governor John Hartranft, including the 3rd Pennsylvania Infantry Regiment under the command of Colonel George R. Snowden.